mongodb/specifications/source/extended-json.rst

 format by default, then that generator MUST be configurable to use the canonical format.
 A generator MAY be capable of exporting strings that adhere to other formats, such as historical extended JSON formats emitted by old versions of mongoexport.
-A generator MUST support at least 100 levels of nesting in a BSON document.
+A generator SHOULD support at least 100 `levels of nesting`_ in a BSON document.

 Transforming BSON
 .................